 How to take casein protein?

 Casein protein powder is used in many cases, as well as many other powdered proteins.
-Many people like the convenience of having available on the go, so you can simply mix the casein protein in enough liquid (about 0.25 liters of liquid for every 25 grams of protein) with a spoon / blender / shaker adequate and that’s it.
+Many people like the convenience of having available on the go, so you can simply mix the casein protein in enough liquid (about 0.25 liters of liquid for every 25 grams of protein) with a spoon/blender/shaker adequate and that’s it.
 Based on its chemical properties, the mixture of casein powder will be slightly thicker than that of whey protein powders, and its texture can be described as a bit granular.

-In addition, the characteristic coagulation property of casein is that when it is exposed to acidic environments and / or high temperatures, it complicates its use in baking or added to hot dishes, as it tends to be insoluble and crumble.
-But the remarkable use of casein protein powder (for those who would like to approach the issue creatively in the kitchen) – to make “protein pudding”, also in colloquial speech called “thick neck”.
-As casein powder turns into gel without any complications, it thickens when mixing in the smallest quantities of liquid, this can be a complete pleasure for those who are tired of always drinking their protein supplements.
+In addition, the characteristic coagulation property of casein is that when it is exposed to acidic environments and/or high temperatures, it complicates its use in baking or added to hot dishes, as it tends to be insoluble and crumble.
+But the remarkable use of casein protein powder (for those who would like to approach the issue creatively in the kitchen) – to make “protein pudding”, also in a colloquial speech called “thick neck”.
+As casein powder turns into a gel without any complications, it thickens when mixing in the smallest quantities of liquid, this can be a complete pleasure for those who are tired of always drinking their protein supplements.

 What is the best time to take casein protein?